Limbuwan: Rise of King Sirijonga Hang

 The other brother King Sangla Ing declared independence and became the first independent ruler of Morang in a century.
 His son Pungla Ing adopted Hinduism and changed his Hindu name into Aamar Raya Ing.
 He was succeeded by his descendants, who also bore Hindu names.
 Kirti Narayan Raya Ing, Aap Narayan Raya Ing, Jarai Narayan Raya Ing, Ding Narayan Raya Ing, and Bijay Narayan Raya Ing.

 King Bijay Narayan Raya Sanlga Ing built a new town in the middle of Varatappa and Shangori fort and named it Bijaypur after him.
 He had no issue and died without an heir.

 Bijaypur town was founded in 1584 AD and is currently located next to Dharan, Sunsari District.
 Bijaypur town remained the capital of Morang Kingdom and Limbuwan region until the Limbuwan-Gorkha War in 1774 AD.

 Morang Kingdom was the most powerful and influential of all the Kingdoms in Limbuwan region and was able to establish its hegemony among all the other Limbu rulers.
 But in 1609 AD Sen King Lohang Sen of Sen dynasty captured Morang and ruled it for seven generations.

 King of Phedap Murray Hang Khebang was made the chief minister of Morong.
 He stayed in Bijaypur and the King of Morong made his post hereditary.
 Murray Hang Khebang was given a Hindu name and he became Bidya Chandra Raya.
-His descendants remained Chief Ministers of Morong until Buddhi Karna Raya Khebang.
+His descendants remained Chief Ministers of Morong until Buddhi Karna Raya Khebang Limbu.
 Buddhi Karna succeeded the last Sen King of Morang Kama Datta sen and sat in the throne of Bijaypur Palace in 1769 AD.